molepi-precmed/mrhevo/README.md

 ### Using Stan instead of NumPyro

 As an alternative to NumPyro, you can use the Stan implementation.
-The Stan implementation gives very similar results but is approximately 4x slower.
+This is slower, but you may have to use Stan if you have old CPUs that do not support the instruction set required for the JAX library.

 ```r
 library(rstan)